 Are you trying to decide the best approach to developing a mobile app for your organization?
-The goal of this post is to help answer four important questions that are probably near the top of your list.
+The goal of this post is to help answer four frequently asked questions about hybrid and mobile application development that are probably near the top of your list.

 Are you trying to decide the best approach to developing a mobile app for your organization?

 With multiple stakeholders, hundreds of questions, and so much at stake, it can be difficult to know where to begin.
-The goal of this guide is to help answer four important questions that are probably near the top of your list.
+The goal of this guide is to help answer four important questions about hybrid and mobile application development that are probably near the top of your list.
 To make sure this list is as valuable as possible, we avoided the promotional content you might usually see in FAQs and focused on the experience of actual customers of Ionic, the leading open source platform for building mobile and desktop apps with hybrid technology.

 Head to the section that’s top of mind for you and your team and check out the scenarios.
 If you want more information, click through to the case studies themselves to gain insight into more details.

 If all this leads to more questions, get in touch with one of our App Strategists to develop an app development approach that works with your goals, challenges, and team.